XanaduAI/flamingpy/README.md

 ## Attribution for authors

 FlamingPy is the work of [many contributors](https://github.com/XanaduAI/ft-stack/graphs/contributors).
-The OWNERS would like to specifically thank Michael Vasmer and Ashlesha Patil for their contributions to the pre-release project.
+The developers would like to specifically thank Michael Vasmer and Ashlesha Patil for their contributions to the pre-release project.

 If you are doing research using FlamingPy, please cite our paper below: